Typhoon Kai-tak (2012): Meteorological history

 The storm continued tracking northwestward and was located approximately 400 nmi northeast of Manila, Philippines.
 Infrared imagery revealed that deep convection persisted along the southwestern periphery of the LLCC.
 Though the storm entered warm watered off the Philippine coast, it failed to intensify rapidly as it was located along the southern periphery of a deep-layered subtropical ridge and was experiencing moderate vertical wind shear.
 The JTWC did not expect the storm to strengthen any further since it would start interacting with the nearby landmass.
 On August 14, the LLCC of the storm passed under the deepest convection, however, it failed to intensity because an anticyclone that was located to the northeast of Kai-tak.
 Albeit the ample outflow, no good convection developed to the northern half of the system due to the shear caused by the anticyclone.
 At this moment, Kai-tak was expected to rapidly drift eastward due to the persistent subtropical ridge.
 The JTWC expected Kai-tak to become a typhoon within 48 hours due to warm sea-surface temperatures, and then make landfall.
 By the night of August 14, Kai-tak tracked westward at 06 kn and the LLCC became embedded within central dense overcast convection.
 The storm became more consolidated as a result.
 Fragmented concentric deep convection surrounded the LLCC.
 Also, the anticyclone to the east of the system weakened thus reducing the wind shear affecting Kai-tak.
-The windspeed then rose to approximately 55 kn.
+The wind speed then rose to approximately 55 kn.
 By the next day, the Kai-tak accelerated towards the Philippines.
 The LLCC started interacting with the northern coast of the island nation.
 The deep convection continued to build along with the strong equatorward outflow.
 The storm, however, produced no poleward outflow.
 Due to the sudden rise in trackspeed, the JTWC estimated a landfall within 12 hours.